shaikhfurquan/jobHunt_portal/README.md

     --header 'Cookie: YOUR_TOKEN_HERE'
     ```

-## Notes
-- Replace `YOUR_TOKEN_HERE` with the actual token obtained during login.
-- Ensure that the server is running on `localhost:6060` or adjust the URL accordingly if hosted elsewhere.

-Feel free to reach out for any questions or further clarifications regarding the API usage!

 ---

 ## Company APIs

-This section provides details about the Company APIs for the Job Hunt Portal application .
+This section provides details about the Company APIs for the Job Hunt Portal application.
 Below are the available endpoints for company management.

 ### 1. Register Company
 - **Endpoint:** `POST /api/v1/company/register`